What Makes This Speculoos Pumpkin Pie Worth Waiting an Entire Year?

 Other Ways to Use Pumpkin

 In Belgium, pumpkin is used mainly in savory dishes, such as soup.
-For ideas on how to use pumpkin in non-sweet dishes, please read my post 10 Savory Pumpkin Recipes.
+For ideas on how to use pumpkin in non-sweet dishes, please follow this link.
 Belgians tend to find it odd to use pumpkin in a sweet dish, such as pumpkin pie.
 We therefore often get mixed reactions from our non-American guests when they taste the pumpkin pie.
 Some just find it weird to eat pumpkin in this way, while others are not used to eating food with cinnamon and ginger.

 How to Prepare the Pumpkin